ivanvanderbyl/watchdog/README.md

 watchdog register /path/to/myprocess.json
 ```

-If your process is configured `start_on_load` it will be started immediately, otherwise it will be registered and not started until you start the process.
+If your process is configured `start_on_load` it will be started immediately, otherwise it will be registered and not started until you manually start the process.

 ### Process Control